FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Sandy Point Town

 Sandy Point Town was settled by the British in the 1620s, and became one of the busiest ports in the Leeward Islands.
-Tourists can still see the remains of the multitude of warehouses built along the shoreline during the 17th centuries.
+Tourists can still see the remains of the multitude of warehouses built along the shoreline during the 17th century.
 Commercial activity started moving away from Sandy Point Town to Basseterre at the start of the 18th century, and the port became steadily less significant.

 When it was extensively damaged by Hurricane Klaus, the decision was made to close the port rather than attempt to repair the damage.
 Saint Kitts and Nevis is in a hurricane-prone region, and residents know to be prepared, especially between August and November when the biggest storms usually hit.